c00/buttercup/guides/installation.md

 This creates the configuration file at `~/.buttercup/config.yaml`.
 You should open the file and set your keys accordingly.

+The set passphrase is randomly generated.
+You can keep this, or change it to something you like.
+Once you've synced to the remote, you can no longer change the passphrase (as all the files are already encrypted with the old one).

 ## Setting up S3 remote

 See [this guide](./s3-remotes.md).
 Buttercup should be able to sync with any S3-compatible service.